THE PRINTMAKING PICNIC

 Abstract flower design with five petals for creative retreat website

-The Printmaking Picnic will be held at a beautiful farmhouse in Boyds, Maryland, which is about an hour from DC.
+The Printmaking Picnic will be held at a beautiful farmhouse in Purcellville, VA, which is about an hour to an hour and a half from DC.
 The exact address will be shared with confirmed guests.

 The goal for attendees is for them to be inspired, relaxed, and to have fun.
 This is the perfect spot for all of those: it’s ideal for the slow, crafty day we have planned.
-The house is quiet, with both indoor and outdoor spaces to create and unwind.
-A spacious patio (with shade - it will be June, after all) overlooks a peaceful pond, with rolling farmland in the background.
+The house is quiet, with plenty of indoor and outdoors spaces to create and unwind.
 During lunch, you can grab a picnic basket and explore.

 Abstract flower design with five petals for creative retreat website